Day 365 is nearly over, but before thoughts turn to far flung travel in 2018 I thought I’d look back over some 2017 highlights.

 It may not be so sunny in Dublin at this time of year but that doesn’t matter, Guinness doesn’t need it!

 From the Bompas & Parr-designed tasting rooms and rooftop bar to the surround sound cinema and colourful brand gallery, the Guinness Storehouse doesn’t put a pint-sized foot wrong.
-Oh, and the Guinness isn’t bad either.
+Oh, and the stout isn’t bad either.